 Learn more about the different types of hosting

 Installing a caching plugin to your website can dramatically reduce the time a page takes to load.
 Caching creates a copy of your website and then serves this copy of your site to users rather than fetching it every time someone clicks through.
 We recommend WP Rocket as our caching plugin of choice to clients.
-Caching can also be enabled on a server-level, so finding a hosting provider that also offers performance features like this is a top tip.
+Caching can also be enabled on a server level, so finding a hosting provider that offers performance features like this is key.

 We also recommend using lazy loading on your website to improve loading times.
-With lazy loading, images will only load once they enter the visible screen, i.e. when a user scrolls down to them, as opposed to all of the images loading when someone lands on the page.
+With lazy loading, images will only load once they enter the visible screen, i.e. when a user scrolls down to them instead of all of the images loading when someone lands on the page.

-When it comes to the number of items on a page, fewer is better so you should be mindful of elements such as blogs or news articles which may have no set limit, causing indefinite scrolling which can slow down the load speed.
+When it comes to the number of items on a page, fewer is better, so you should be mindful of blogs or news articles that may have no set limit, causing indefinite scrolling, slowing down the load speed.
 This also applies to other areas of the site where you may have excessive functions or features.
-It’s essential to balance the length of the page and the number of items on that page with speed and general user experience.
-Too many items can also be a little overwhelming for your visitors.
+It’s essential to balance the length of the page and the number of items on that page with speed and general user experience; too many items can also be a little overwhelming for your visitors.

 Third-party themes have the same problems.
-These can often be very slow, with some of the free or cheap themes barely scraping 10 out of 100 on Google PageSpeed Insights.
-Again, this is because they cater to individuals and businesses from a variety of industries with different functional requirements; hence they’re usually packed with features you’ll never use.
+These can often be very slow, with some free or cheap themes barely scraping 10 out of 100 on Google PageSpeed Insights.
+But, again, this is because they cater to individuals and businesses from various industries with different functional requirements; hence they’re usually packed with features you’ll never use.

-Plugins should be used sparingly, so if you find yourself needing to use lots of them to achieve advanced, comprehensive or complex functionality, then you may need to consider a more custom website, built to your specific needs.
+Plugins should be used sparingly, so if you find yourself needing to use many of them to achieve advanced, comprehensive or complex functionality, you may need to consider a more custom website built to your specific needs.
 Working with a web design agency is the best way to do this as they will strip everything out and build your site from scratch, minimising bloat and maximising performance.